isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

-When set to ``true``, information relevant to the DHCPREQUEST asking for the lease is added into the lease's user-context as a map element labeled "ISC".
-Since Kea version 2.3.2,  when the DHCPREQUEST received contains the option (DHCP Option 82), the map contains the ``relay-agent-info`` map with the content option (DHCP Option 82) in the ``sub-options`` entry and, when present, the ``remote-id`` and ``relay-id`` options.
+When set to ``true``, information relevant to the DHCPREQUEST asking for the lease is added into the lease's user context as a map element labeled "ISC".
+When the DHCPREQUEST received contains the option (DHCP Option 82), the map contains the ``relay-agent-info`` map with the content option (DHCP Option 82) in the ``sub-options`` entry and, when present, the ``remote-id`` and ``relay-id`` options.
 Since DHCPREQUESTs sent as renewals are not likely to contain this information, the values taken from the last DHCPREQUEST that did contain it are retained on the lease.
-The lease's user-context looks something like this:
+The lease's user context looks something like this:

 ::